Microbial community and hemorrhoids

 How does the gut microbiome affect mucous membrane irritations in the rectum?

-The gut microbiome influences mucosal irritations not directly but through the intestinal environment and the characteristics of the stool.
-A stable microbial balance helps keep the mucosa resilient and reduces functional irritation states in the rectum.
+The gut microbiome influences mucous membrane irritations not directly but through the intestinal environment and the consistency of the stool.
+A stable microbial balance helps keep the mucous membrane resilient and reduces functional irritation states in the rectum.

-From the microbiome to the mucosa – a chain of irritation
+From the microbiome to the mucous membrane – a chain of irritation

-Mucosal irritations in the rectum usually do not arise from single triggers but from a functional chain of irritation, often beginning with the gut microbiome.
-The microbiome does not act directly as harmful but influences the conditions under which the mucosa is stressed or protected.
+Mucous membrane irritations in the rectum usually do not arise from single triggers but from a functional chain of irritation, often beginning with the gut microbiome.
+The microbiome does not act directly in a harmful way but influences the conditions under which the mucous membrane is stressed or protected.

 Step 1: Microbial balance and intestinal environment

 A balanced gut microbiome contributes to a stable intestinal environment.
 When this balance is disturbed, the composition and properties of the intestinal contents change.
-These include, among other things, the pH value, water retention, and the chemical composition of the stool.
-These factors determine how irritating or non-irritating the contact between stool and mucosa is.
+These include, among others, the pH value, water retention, and the chemical composition of the stool.
+These factors determine how mild or intense the contact between stool and mucous membrane is.

-The mucosa in the rectum is constantly exposed to mechanical and chemical influences.
-If the gut environment is unfavorable, the mucosa becomes more susceptible to micro-irritations – even during everyday stresses such as bowel movements or prolonged contact with moisture.
-This can weaken the mucosa's natural protective function.
+The mucous membrane in the rectum is constantly exposed to mechanical and chemical influences.
+If the intestinal environment is unfavorable, the mucous membrane becomes more susceptible to micro-irritations – even from everyday stresses such as bowel movements or prolonged contact with moisture.
+This can weaken the natural protective function of the mucous membrane.

 Mucosal irritations are not automatically inflammatory diseases.
 They are often functional irritation states characterized by burning, itching, or an unpleasant feeling of pressure.
 A microbial imbalance can promote these irritation states by lowering the mucosa's irritation threshold.